brightdolphins/countries-of-the-world-v2/README.md

 # How to run the application
 - Countries-of-world Restful APIs Application.
-- Countries-of-world use mariadb on my cloud Database.
 ## How to run application:
 - Go to Debug menu and then click start debuggin or press key F5.
 - Can use Swagger UI test CRUD APIs method support as below.